Skip to main content

 @{name}

-Inserts the value of the macro, in all places where it is used:
+Inserts the value of a macro wherever it is used:

 // Define color using